robertialenti/Bike-Share/README.md

 To address this issue, I group Bixi stations together based on whether I believe docking stations with different names actually refer to the same station.
 I do so by retaining unique station names and sorting by coordinates.
 I create a crosswalk file, `data/ridership/id_crosswalk.xlsx`, which I merge with the ride-level microdata.
 I also update station names and coordinates.
 For each value of Station ID, I replace each station's name with its modal station name.
 For each Station ID-Year pair, I replace the station's coordinates with its modal coordinates.

 Here is an example with just six observations, which are sufficient for illustrating the process.
-Two of the trips taken on the same day in 2018, just a few minutes apart, are found to originate from seemingly different stations with different station names and codes.
-In reality, all of these trips should originate from a single Bixi station, installed at Vendome Metro since 2014.
-This becomes evident when verifying the location of the Bixi docking stations through manual validation.
+These trips, taken just a few minutes apart on the same day in 2018, are found to originate from seemingly different stations with different station names and codes.
+Grouping by either station name or station code would be erroneous.
+In reality, all of these trips should originate from the same Bixi station, installed at Vendome Metro since 2014.
+This becomes evident when verifying the location of the Bixi docking stations with manual validation.

 | Year | Date | Station Name | Latitude | Longitude | Station Code |
 | ---- | ---- | ------------ | -------- | --------- | ------------ |